openchlsystem/OpenCHS-helpline/README.md

 ii.
 When the call records are not updating but the calls have no issues in receiving and creating cases, run the following command on the terminal. curl http://localhost:7374/rpt/
 # helpline

+#Used By
+This Project is used by the following countries to manage their child Helpline system :

+-Childline Kenya
+-Sauti Uganda
+-Child Helpline Lesotho
+-Sema - Child Helpline Tanzania